-If you’re a woman who gets migraines, you may have noticed they’re likely to hit either just before your period or right after.
+If you’re a woman who gets migraines, you may have noticed they’re likely to hit either just before or during your period.
 This headache is called menstrual migraine.

 They’re tied to changes in hormone levels just before your period starts.
 Your levels of estrogen, as well as progesterone, drop right before the start of your period.
 That’s when migraines are most likely.